Ambient-Pressure Superconductivity from Boron Icosahedral Superatoms: XB as superatomic crystals

 \section{XB$_{12}$ as superatomic crystals}

+We now discuss the crystal structure of the $Pm\bar{3}$ - \XB{12} phase, show how the B$_{12}$ icosahedron appears as a rigid building block, and discuss how it matches the definition of a superatom.
+This idea will be key to later understand the materials' electronic and vibrational properties.

-A superatom is defined as any cluster of atoms that exhibits one or more properties of an atom/element \cite{Jena_2018_superatoms}.
+A superatom is defined as an assembly of atoms that exhibits one or more atom-like properties \cite{Jena_2018_superatoms}.
 This definition is intentionally broad and encompasses small molecules, radicals, and clusters.
 Assembling superatoms into periodically ordered \textit{superatomic crystals}, where superatoms retain their identity while exhibiting collective behavior, is a major challenge in physical chemistry \cite{Khanna_1992_SAC, Khanna_1995_SAC2}.

 Superatomic crystals are characterized by two distinct length scales: an intra-superatomic scale (the size of each superatom), and an inter-superatomic one (the distance between superatoms).
-This translates into two features that determine the electronic structure: discrete energy levels coming from orbitals localized on individual superatoms, and inter-superatom hopping, which in a crystal broadens the discrete energy level into bands.
+This translates into two features that determine the electronic structure: discrete energy levels coming from orbitals localized on individual superatoms, and inter-superatom hopping.
+The energy levels corresponding to localized states are low-lying, and analogous to atomic semi-core states.
+Those that arise from inter-superatom hopping instead lead to dispersive bands, analogously to the inter-atom hopping of regular crystal.
 Depending on the inter-superatom distance, the hopping can be as large as for regular atoms, even though it involves molecular orbitals.

-The B$_{12}$ icosahedron in $Pm\bar{3}m$ XB$_{12}$ structure is shown in Fig. \ref{figure2}, together with the $\alpha$-B structure.
-The B$_{12}$ is a recurring motif that is present in pure boron \cite{Decker_1959_alphaB}, in boron-rich YB$_{66}$ \cite{Richards_1969_YB66}, and also as an isolated cluster \cite{Zhai_2003_B_clusters, Xu_2003_B12}.
-In the XB$_{12}$ structure, B$_{12}$ superatoms form twelve inter-superatom covalent bonds with their outward-facing orbitals.
-In addition, the inter- and intra-superatom distances are both around 1.7 \AA, hence the inter-superatom electronic hopping is comparable to the intra-superatom one, enabling significant electronic delocalization across the crystal.
-This structure therefore qualifies as a superatomic crystal: the B$_{12}$ superatoms retain their molecular identity within the solid, while the periodic crystal is formed through inter-superatom covalent bonding.
-For comparison, in the $\alpha$-B structure, B$_{12}$ icosahedra are connected with their neighbors along the $z$ axis through six B--B bonds, also about 1.7 \AA long, and to their neighbors in the $xy$ plane via six two-electrons, three-centers bonds ($2e3c$) \cite{Albert_2009_boron, Zhou_2014_unexpected}.
+In the XB$_{12}$ structure, B$_{12}$ superatoms form twelve inter-superatom (B--B) bonds with their outward-facing orbitals.
+The inter- and intra-superatom distances are both around 1.7 \AA{}, hence the inter-superatom electronic hopping is comparable to the intra-superatom one.